lzfelix/django-tdd/README.md

 ## Chapter 08

-- Using environment variable instead of command line argument to run functional tests against a real server.
+- Using an environment variable instead of command line argument to run functional tests against a real server.
 This avoids `unittest` trying to load a non-existing module with the name of the url
+- Updating `setUpClass()` from the functional test, so when the test is executed against a live server it doesn't run `tearDownClass()`, thus not crashing.
+- I didn't properly finish this chapter because we have Docker nowadays, but most deployment configs, steps can be found in `deployment/`